How many days do you wish to elongate your trek?

-You will meet enough of guides and porters to assist you while on the treks.
-Most of them speak decent English, you will have no problem in communicating with them.
-Also, they arrange lodges and meals in advance, so that you need not panic after tiring walks.
+You will meet enough guides and porters to assist you on the treks.
+Most of them speak decent English; you will have no problem communicating with them.
+Also, they arrange lodges and meals in advance, so you need not panic after tiring walks.

 Guide- Porter’s price varies according to the season.
-Also, if they have license or associate with the company, then their price is quite similar.
+Also, their price is quite similar if they have a license or associate with the company.
 They usually charge $30 – $40.
-But if you choose local guides and porters then they will charge as per their interest.
-They usually charge $25 -$30 per day.
+But if you choose local guides and porters, they will charge as per their interest.
+They typically charge $25 -$30 per day.

-While in peak seasons, local porters may even charge more than you expected in some difficult trails.
+While in peak seasons, local porters may even charge more than you expected on some challenging trails.
 So it’s better to carry an extra penny in case of emergencies.

 Costs of Permits

-To trek in Everest region, you need to collect two different permits.
-You need to have TIMS card and a Sagarmatha National Park Permit.
+To trek in the Everest region, you must collect two permits.
+You need a Local Area Permit and a Sagarmatha National Park Permit.

 The Sagarmatha National Park permit costs $33(Nrs 3,390).
-Also with this permit, you get to enter Khumbu region as well.
+Also, with this permit, you get to enter the Khumbu region.

-While the price of TIMS card varies according to its type:
+While the price of a TIMS card varies according to its type:

 Organized TIMS card: $10